ppy/osu-wiki/wiki/Tournaments/OWC/2/en.md

 1. Each stage will be held on its respective timeframe set by the Tournament Management.
 2. Scheduling will be handled by the Tournament Management.
 Schedules will be released on the Sunday before the first matches of the stage.
 3. **Reschedules will only be considered if both teams agree to a time.
-This needs to be done and notified to the Tournament Management before the particular match takes place.**
+This needs to be done and communicated to the Tournament Management before the particular match takes place.**
 4. **Reschedules may only be requested by a team captain.**
    - **Do not ask for a reschedule unless it is absolutely necessary.
 The Tournament Management has the right to decline the request.**
 5. Captains are responsible for their teams' availability.
 The greater team size exists to ensure every team can provide at least four players for each match.
 If teams can not provide four players for a match, the match will be considered forfeited.